hyperliskdev/ExcelJS/README.md

 npm install @hyperliskdev/exceljs
 ```

+# Future Features

+- Table Data embedded in the `Excel.Table` object.

 # Dev Guide

 Here is an outline of everything I personally understand about the project and important references that I used.